Ansible-Policy-as-Code/tutorial-ibmcloud/README.md

 1. Return to the instance in IBM Cloud, you should see the tag added back remediating the policy violation.

     ![Remediated Cloudant](docs/images/cloudant-with-tags.png)

+## Appendix

+You have completed the tutorial.
+There are some notes in the [Appendix](docs/APPENDIX.md) document if you wish to read further.